bytecodealliance/wasmtime/README.md

 ## Supported syscalls

+### *nix
-We currently support the entire [WASI API] with the exception of socket hostcalls:
+In our *nix implementation, we currently support the entire [WASI API] with the exception of socket hostcalls:
 - `sock_recv`
 - `sock_send`
 - `sock_shutdown`